Skip to main content

 • Remote: COMMIT_INFO_REMOTE

 If the commit information is missing in the Cypress Cloud run then GitHub Integration or other tasks might not work correctly.
-To see the relevant Cypress debug logs, set the environment variable DEBUG on your CI machine and inspect the terminal output to see why the commit information is unavailable.
+To see the relevant Cypress debug logs, set the system environment variable DEBUG on your CI machine and inspect the terminal output to see why the commit information is unavailable.

 CI Build Information